 Head over to CodeCanyon or to the WordPress repository if you’d prefer to browse the entire selection – the winners, the stinkers, and everything in between.
 There’s always a chance that you’ll uncover a hidden gem among lesser known plugins.
 But first, consider these popular picks:

 Our first featured plugin can be installed from the WordPress repository.
-Its rating currently sits at an impressive 4.7 out of 5 stars based on 38 reviews.
+Its rating currently sits at an impressive 4.7 out of 5 stars based on nearly 100 reviews.

 Pros and Cons

 Pros: The Zakeke front end is both clean and intuitive.
-You’ll find all of the standard features that you’d expect from a WooCommerce product customizer here.
+You’ll find all of the standard features that you’d expect from a WooCommerce product customizer at any subscription level.
 Meanwhile, the 3D configurator tool is one of a kind, even if setup requires an understanding of 3D modeling that most people do not possess.

 Cons: Recurring fees increase with product counts.
 As a result, Zakeke is more expensive than similar plugins if your store offers more than 25 items.
 The hosted back end forces you out of the WordPress admin area for some tasks, and the hosted editor could be considered an additional point of failure for your store.
 That is to say that if Zakeke’s servers go down, your shoppers lose the ability to create product designs.

-Value: While the service’s average monthly fee of $4.99 is not sky high, advanced features like 3D previews introduce an extra fee of 1.9% per sale.
+Value: While the service’s starting price of $8.99 per month is reasonable, advanced features like 3D previews require a plan upgrade and introduce a 1.9% transaction fee.
 That’s in addition to your normal payment processing fees.
 Otherwise, you’re getting a lot of bang for your monthly or yearly buck.

 User Experience: 8/10